Skip to content

 The Environment Agency would like to hear from you if your proposed development site is:

 The Environment Agency will highlight any issues to you in a free written preliminary opinion.
-The preliminary opinion will highlight the site's constraints within their remit, identify any related documents that you will need to submit at the planning application stage and reference any further assessments, licenses, or consents that you will require from them.
+The preliminary opinion will tell you about any issues or limits that may affect the site.
+It will also list the documents you need to send with your planning application and let you know if you need any extra reports, licences or permissions.
 As a minimum, they will require a site plan and a brief description of the proposed use.

 For sites within Stevenage, please send your enquiry to SPHatfield@environment-agency.gov.uk